DLUT-LYZ/CODA-LM/README.md

-        "traffic cones": [...],                   -- list containing information on all traffic cones "barriers": [...],                        -- list containing information on all barriers "other objects": [...],                   -- list containing information on all other objects "description and explanation": <str>      -- fluent summarization of information on all categories },
+        "traffic cones": [...],                   -- list containing information on all traffic cones "barriers": [...],                        -- list containing information on all barriers "other objects": [...],                   -- list containing information on all other objects "description and explanation": <str>      -- summarization of information on all categories },
     "region_perception":{
         "1": {                                    -- region index